gavinhungry/Xposed-OnePlus-ReverseAlertSlider/README.md

 OnePlus-Xposed-ReverseAlertSlider
 =================================
 Xposed module to reverse the Alert Slider direction of the OnePlus 2 on OxygenOS.
-This module also disables the notification when moving the slider.
+This module also disables the toast notification when moving the slider.

 Build
 -----